onnx/onnx/docs/OnnxReleases.md

 **Release summary**
 * Upload the source distribution, `.tar.gz` and `.zip`, in the release summary.
-* Create release in github with the r ight tag and upload the release summary along with .tar.gz and .zip
+* Create release in github with the right tag and upload the release summary along with .tar.gz and .zip

 **Announce**
 * Announce in slack, for instance, `onnx-general` channel.